 Designing a good Intranet is difficult, not least because ‘good’ means so many different things to different organizations.
 Some are looking for a collaboration tool, a means to share work and ideas.

 For others it is all about documents, how they are stored, and how they are filed.
 Others still want something more like a traditional Intranet, with news, department sites and so on.

-So how do we ensure that, at the start of a project, we are collecting the right requirements for these very different systems?
-There are numerous means and methods, but one rule we always stick to is this:
+So how do we ensure that at the start of a project we are collecting the right requirements for these very different systems?
+There are numerous means and methods, but the number one rule we always stick to is this:

 But no matter the method, no matter the system being designed, it is imperative we are talking to the correct people.